 Lead acid batteries, such as car and truck batteries, should be recycled at your local drop off/recycling center.
 Nickel-cadmium (Ni-Cd) rechargeable batteries, such as those found in many electronics, cameras, and cell phones, should be recycled through the manufacturer’s take-back program.
 Just go to any of the participating retailers such as Best Buy, Cingular Wireless, The Home Depot, Lowe’s, RadioShack, Sears, Staples, Target, Verizon Wireless, and Wal-Mart.
 Check with the Rechargeable Battery Recycling Corporation for the location nearest you.
 Primary dry cell batteries, those that are thrown away after use such as AA, C and D cells, can be disposed of in your regular household garbage.

 In the HRRA region, garbage collection is done by private haulers.
-You can choose a hauler from the list of HRRA Permitted Haulers look in the yellow pages or check with neighbors to find the haulers who serve your community.
+Visit our Municipal Solid Waste page for information on choosing a hauler.
 HRRA permitted haulers are required to maintain comprehensive liability insurance, automobile liability insurance and workers compensation insurance as required by law as a condition of their permit.
 All HRRA municipalities provide for a local drop off/recycling center where residents who don’t want to hire a private hauler can dispose of their garbage and recyclables.
 Most private haulers in the region pick up curbside recyclables on the same day as garbage collection.
 Newtown residents receive municipal recycling collection paid for by taxes.
 For more information about the Newtown municipal recycling program you may call 203-270-4300.

 Items accepted at the household hazardous waste collections include oil-based paints and solvents; glues and adhesives; automotive and marine products such as engine degreasers, brake fluid, gasoline; herbicides; insecticides; pesticides; hobby supplies; and items containing mercury such as thermometers and thermostats.
 For more information, see the complete list of items accepted as well as items not accepted or call HRRA at 203-775-6256 x304.